langenhagen/reposet/README.md

 For a complete example, see the file `example.reposet`.

 ### Creating a Reposet
-An easy way to create a `reposet`, is to copy the `example.reposet` and modify the copy:
+An easy way to create a `reposet`, is to copy the `example.reposet` into the directory `$HOME/.reposets` and modify the copy:
 ```bash
 mkdir -p ~/.reposets
 cp example.reposet ~/.reposet/NAME.reposet  # adjust NAME